Restaurant Table Tops – The Complete Buyer’s Guide (2025 Edition)

 Standard Sizes & Seating Capacity

-Restaurant table tops are produced in a wide range of standard sizes, but choosing the right dimensions impacts not only how many guests you can seat but also how comfortable they feel.
-To make this easier, we’ve created two detailed drawings that cover 32 of the most common table sizes — including rounds and drop-leaf options.
+Restaurant table tops are produced in a wide range of standard sizes.
+Choosing the right dimensions impacts how many guests you can seat.
+The dimensions also determine how comfortable the customers feel.
+To make this easier, we’ve created two detailed drawings that cover 32 of the most common table sizes.
+This ncludes rounds and drop-leaf options.

 The first drawing provides seating recommendations for bar and quick-service restaurants, where layouts typically allow about 18″ per guest.
-The second drawing is designed for casual and fine dining establishments, where 24″ per guest is the standard for comfort and service.
-Both drawings clearly indicate how many guests we recommend seating at each table size, giving you a quick reference for planning.
+The second drawing is designed for casual and fine dining establishments.
+With an understanding that 24″ per guest is the standard for comfort and service.
+Both drawings clearly indicate how many guests we recommend seating at each restaurant table top size.
+This gives you a quick and accurate reference for seat planning.

-Restaurant Bar & Quick Service Seating Occupant Recommendation
+Comprehensive Chart of Restaurant Bar & Quick Service Seating Occupant Recommendations.

-Always account for ADA accessibility, leaving at least 36″ of clearance in pathways, and consider a mix of small two-tops and larger communal tables to maximize flexibility.
-With our degrees in interior design and architecture — combined with our experience working on more than 3,000 restaurants nationwide — we know how to balance design, comfort, and efficiency.
-If you’d like help optimizing your own layout, you can contact us directly and we’d be glad to walk through your project.
+Always account for ADA accessibility.
+Leave at least 36″ of clearance in pathways.
+Consider a mix of small two-tops and larger communal tables to maximize flexibility.
+We hold degrees in both interior design and architecture.
+In combination with our experience working on more than 3,000 restaurants nationwide.
+We know how to balance design, comfort, and efficiency.
+If you’d like help optimizing your own layout, you can contact us directly.
+We’re always happy to walk through projects with customers.
+And don’t forget, you always have a priceless resource in our FAQ database.

 • Walnut: A premium choice with deep, rich tones and smooth grain.
 Ideal for upscale venues.
 We finish it with our two-part acrylic polyurethane matte system to enhance chemical and heat resistance.